Youssefmadani/OIG-Lab/step3.md

 ![](https://raw.githubusercontent.com/Youssefmadani/OIG-Lab/main/Images/step3-4.png)

 You should be presented with the screen that you see in the screenshot above.
 The entire flow consists of 1 task which we can name on the right hand side of the UI.
-Call it something like Assign Office 365 to user.
 Make sure that it is a required task and also **enable** Run automatically?
 This allows us to select the application we want to assign.

 Once we enable **Run automatically** we should see two more drop downs. *Email Address* and *Select the application*.
 Configure the dropdowns like the screenshot below.

 ![](https://raw.githubusercontent.com/Youssefmadani/OIG-Lab/main/Images/step3-5.png)